This post may contain affiliate links. Please read our disclosure policy.

 These are just the ingredients you will need to make this chicken spinach pasta with no cream.
 The full measurements can be found below in the recipe card.

-pasta (pasta of choice, can be gluten-free)
+• Pasta (pasta of choice, can be gluten-free)

-chicken (boneless skinless chicken breasts)
+• Chicken (boneless skinless chicken breasts)

-oil (olive oil, but any neutral oil will work)
+• Oil (olive oil, but any neutral oil will work)

-garlic (we always like fresh garlic)
+• Garlic (I always like fresh garlic)

-milk (dairy or non-dairy milk of choice)
+• Milk (dairy or nondairy milk of choice)

-How to Make Chicken Spinach Pasta from Scratch
+How to Make Chicken Spinach Pasta

 • Cook the pasta: Cook the pasta.
 Drain and set aside.